I started to shoot this project at the beginning of 2019.

 I found this disorder in my beloved grandmother who is now turned 89 years old.

-Dementia is a disease that is virtually untreatable.
+Dementia is a virtually untreatable disease.

 There are no medicines for its treatment yet produced.